01-edu/public/subjects/hello-there/README.md

 - Download the installer https://nodejs.org/en/download/current/

-NodeJS will allow to execute JavaScript code outside of the browser, usefull for testing your code.
+NodeJS will allow to execute JavaScript code outside of the browser, useful for testing your code.

 ### Values